Watch Now: With gun buyback and protest, Madison steps up calls for gun reform

 Later Saturday, several hundred demonstrators gathered in a light drizzle outside the state Capitol to demand gun reform as part of a nationwide day of protest organized by March For Our Lives, a nonprofit that emerged after the 2018 Parkland school shooting.

-"Enough is enough," said speaker Anthony Cooper.
-"We continue to keep standing here and having the exact same conversation.
+“Enough is enough,” said speaker Anthony Cooper Sr., CEO of Focused Interruption, a local organization that works to prevent and address violent crime.
+“We continue to keep standing here and having the exact same conversation.

 “We have to start doing more things to not only support policies and programs and address community gun violence but tackle the public health epidemic in our community,” Cooper told the crowd.